-Women are givers by nature – especially when it comes to our money.
+Women are givers by nature—especially when it comes to our financial priorities.
 We may delay getting dental work to buy back-to-school clothes.
-Or put our careers on hold to raise children and care for aging parents.
-And we might help pay for our kids’ (and sometimes grandkids’) college tuition at the expense of our own retirement savings.
+Or, put our career on hold to raise children and care for aging parents.
+And we often help pay for our kids’ (and sometimes grandkids’) college tuition at the expense of our own retirement savings.

 Such choices may be selfless, but they also put women in a precarious financial position.

-“Women are trained to look out for others,” said Ginita Wall, a tax accountant, financial advisor, and co-founder of the Women’s Institute for Financial Education, a San Diego, California-based nonprofit.
-“That’s not to say men don’t have the instinct to care for their families because they do, but they tend to take a more macro view, while women look more at the micro – at what needs to get done today or this week.”
+“Women are trained to look out for others,” said Ginita Wall, a tax accountant, financial professional, and co-founder of the Women’s Institute for Financial Education, a San Diego, California-based nonprofit.
+“That’s not to say men don’t have the instinct to care for their families because they do, but they tend to take a more macro view, while women look more at the micro—at what needs to get done today or this week.”